MicrosoftDocs/power-platform/power-virtual-agents/teams/customize-default-canvas-teams.md

 ms.collection: virtual-agent
 ---

-# Customize the look and feel of the bot's default canvas
+# Customize the look and feel of the bot's default canvas in Teams